rc-tsai/gis-portfolio/Suitability Analysis for Bald Eagle.md

 <br>
 <br>

-Following is the final result showing the optimal habitat for bald eagles in Georgia.
+Following is the final result showing the optimal habitats for bald eagles in Georgia.
 I found that most of the optimal habitats are quite fragmented.

 <p align="center">
   <img width="60%" height="60%" src="images/Overview.jpg">